New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: summary

-We investigate the two moving detectors system Alice and Bob in a quantum field.
-In this system, Alice is static while Bob is either uniformly accelerating or moving at constant velocity.
-We apply two different types of trajectories for such set up and calculate the solutions for the internal degree of freedom $Q$ for the moving detector Bob under the influence of the background quantum field.
+In this paper, we investigate the two moving detectors Alice and Bob in a quantum field.
+In this system, Alice is static while Bob either accelerates uniformly or moves at a constant velocity.
+We apply two different types of trajectories for such a setup and calculate the solutions for the internal degrees of freedom $Q$ for the moving detector Bob under the influence of the background quantum field.
 In this work, we find the following points:

-$(1)$ The inertial worldline we need for two moving detectors to exchange the signals within a reasonable finite time interval can not be replaced by the UAD trajectory in Rindler space $z^{\mu}_{B}=(a^{-1}\sinh a\tau, a^{-1}\cosh a\tau, 0, 0)$ by setting the proper acceleration $a=0$.
-When the proper acceleration in the Rindler space goes to zero, the UAD worldline is shifted to very far away such that Alice and Bob no longer exchange signals in a reasonable time interval.
-Therefore, we need to apply a true trajectory $\tilde{z}^{\mu}_{B}=(\gamma\tau, \gamma v\tau+x_{a}+d, 0, 0)$ for a detector moves at constant velocity.
-By using this trajectory $\tilde{z}^{\mu}_{B}$, Bob is away from Alice with the distance "$d$ " in the beginning so that they can exchange the signal in a finite time interval.
-We can apply this trajectory to compute the two-point functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$ for the inertial detector, and then compare the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$ for the UAD and inertial detector.
+$(1)$ The inertial worldline that we need for two moving detectors to exchange the signals within a reasonable finite time interval cannot be replaced by the UAD trajectory in Rindler space $z^{\mu}_{B}=(a^{-1}\sinh a\tau, a^{-1}\cosh a\tau, 0, 0)$ by setting the proper acceleration $a=0$.
+When the proper acceleration in the Rindler space goes to zero, the UAD worldline is shifted to very far away such that Alice and Bob no longer exchange signals within a reasonable time interval.
+Therefore, we need to apply a true trajectory $\tilde{z}^{\mu}_{B}=(\gamma\tau, \gamma v\tau+x_{a}+d, 0, 0)$ for a detector moving at constant velocity.
+By using the trajectory $\tilde{z}^{\mu}_{B}$, Bob is separated from Alice at the distance "$d$ " in the beginning so that they can exchange the signal in a finite time interval.
+We can apply this trajectory to compute the two-point functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$ for the inertial detector, then compare the two-point correlation functions $\langle Q(\eta)^{2}\rangle$ and $\langle \dot{Q}(\eta)^{2} \rangle$ for the UAD and inertial detector.